rayherna18/nba-analytics/README.md

 ## Automate Scripts
 1. Make Container Registry (CR)
-- Return to Azure website and search 'Container Registry'
+- Return to Azure website and search 'Container Registry'.
 - Select 'Create' and fill out form (for the example we called it 'nbadockerikmages').
 Like always assign to your Resource Group.
 - Select the most basic plan and Create.
-- Save credentials (registry name + password key(s))
+- Save credentials (registry name + password key(s)).
 2. Build Docker Images
-- Use following command to build nba-playerstats image
+- Use following command to build nba-playerstats image:
 ```
 sudo docker build -t [registeryname].azurecr.io/nba-playerstats:latest .
 ```

-- Use following command to build nba-teamstats image
+- Use following command to build nba-teamstats image:
 ```
 sudo docker build -t [registeryname].azurecr.io/nba-teamstats:latest .
 ```
-- Use following command to build nba-staticstats image
+- Use following command to build nba-staticstats image:
 ```
 sudo docker build -t [registeryname].azurecr.io/nba-staticstats:latest .
 ```
 3. Login to Container Register on CLI
 - Enter the following command.
-You will be prompted to enter your registry's name and a valid password (check your access keys in your registry's settings)
+You will be prompted to enter your registry's name and a valid password (check your access keys in your registry's settings).
 ```
 sudo docker login [registeryname].azurecr.io
 ```